• Skip to primary navigation

 What is Sujuk?

-Sujuk (also known as soudjouk, sucuk, sudzhuk and even soutzouki) starts off as a marbleized cut of beef.
-It’s actually known to have a high fat content which helps it lean more to a savory and salty taste.
-It’s characterized by a dry texture and aromatic spices once it’s turned into sausage.
+Sujuk (also known as soudjouk, sucuk, sudzhuk and even soutzouki) is a Turkish national dish.
+It starts off as a marbleized cut of beef.
+It’s actually known to have a high fat content which helps it lean more toward a savory and salty taste.
+It is characterized by a dry texture and aromatic spices once it’s turned into sausage.

-However, to get a delicious and unforgettable taste of sujuk, all you really need is the perfectly balanced combination of sujuk spices (which I’ve got you covered with) and some ground beef!
+However, to get a delicious and unforgettable taste of sujuk, all you really need is a special blend of the perfectly balanced sujuk spices (which I’ve got you covered with) and some ground beef!

 In many Middle Eastern countries, especially Lebanon, sujuk is served in a baguette or in pita bread with tomatoes, pickles, and garlic sauce.
 It’s usually pressed in a panini or on a grill!